-ECL on non-credit-impaired loans to customers

-We assessed the design and evaluated the operating effectiveness of key controls over the ECL on non-credit-impaired loans to customers.
+ECL on non-credit impaired loans to customers We assessed the design and evaluated the operating effectiveness of key controls over the ECL on non-credit impaired loans to customers.
 These controls include:

-- review and approval of forward-looking information used in the ECL models; - use of reliable and accurate critical data elements in the ECL models; - review and approval of the ECL results, including post model adjustments applied; - independent validation of the ECL models and review of model validation results by management; and - general IT controls over the ECL system as well as IT application controls over the completeness and accuracy of data flows from source systems to the ECL systems.
+- review and approval of forward-looking information and macroeconomic assumptions used in the ECL models; - use of reliable and accurate critical data elements in the ECL models; - review and approval of the ECL results, including post-model adjustments and management overlays applied; - independent validation of the ECL models and review of model validation results by management; and - general IT controls over the ECL system as well as IT application controls over the completeness and accuracy of data flows from source systems to the ECL systems.